cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 evaluate our ideas quickly.

 ### Budge our time
-- **Tell ourselves the DDL is two weeks in advance**
+- **Tell ourselves the DDL is truly two weeks in advance.**
-- **Always consider what we are doing to be some paragraph in the paper and never do it twice.**
+- Always consider what we are doing to be some paragraph in the paper and never do it twice.
-- **Think and ask ourselves about what is the fastest way to do this and then do it.**
+- Think and ask ourselves about what is the fastest way to do this and then do it.
-- **Spend 30 seconds more to save us from a 30 mins disaster.**
+- Spend 30 seconds more to save us from a 30 mins disaster.
 - It is the context switch that wastes a lot of time.
 - Spend less than one day on a project we are not the first author.
 - Take holidays every four or five months: e.g., Chinese Spring Festivals, Labor Days, and National Holidays.